Geotab/sdk/src/hardware/addon-protocols/rs232-usb.md

 #### Powering a device using the IOX-RS232 and IOX-USB
 Both the IOX-USB and the IOX-RS232 can provide power to an Add-On Device.

-- The IOX-USB can provide 5V/1.5A as a power output.
+- The IOX-USB can provide 1.5A at 5V as a power output.
 - The IOX-RS232 supports 900mA at 12/24V to the external red (power) and black (ground) wires.
 However, it is not required to power the Add On device using the IOX-RS232.

 #### Grounding a device
-While Hardware Add-On already connects to vehicle power and ground to sustain its power, we recommend that you connect the Add-On ground to the ground wire of the IOX-RS232 too.
-This has proven to improve signal integrity.
+Even if the Hardware Add-On has a separate connection to vehicle power and ground, it is still recommended to connect the Add-On ground to the ground wire of the IOX-RS232 as this will improve signal integrity.

 ## Integration Process